oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-which-reports-are-being-used/rule.md

 GROUP BY t2.Name, Path, ReportID
 ORDER BY MAX(t1.TimeStart) DESC;

-​​​The query above gives you the last reports that were accessed (Credit to [Eric Phan - SSRS - Find out which reports are being used (handy for migrating only the useful reports to a new server)​](http&#58;//ericphan.net/blog/2016/9/12/ssrs-find-out-which-reports-area-being-used-handy-for-migrating-only-the-useful-reports-to-a-new-server))
+The query above gives you the last reports that were accessed (Credit to [Eric Phan - SSRS - Find out which reports are being used (handy for migrating only the useful reports to a new server)](http&#58;//ericphan.net/blog/2016/9/12/ssrs-find-out-which-reports-area-being-used-handy-for-migrating-only-the-useful-reports-to-a-new-server))